FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-07-13-resource-pack.md

 ![Renaming to zip](/content/assets/images/posts/rename.webp)

-- Extract the file to reveal it's content.
+2. Extract the archive.

-- Open the "manifest.json" file in the extracted folder using a text editor.
+3. Open the "manifest.json" file in the extracted folder using a text editor.
 Then copy the "uuid" value under "header".
 The format should resemble the string below:

     ```json
     xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
     ```

-### Adding to the Server
+### Adding the Resource Pack to the Server

 1. Log in to the [Dashboard](https://client.falixnodes.net/).

 2. Scroll down and choose a server, then click on "Play".

-3. You will be redirected to your server's [Console page](https://client.falixnodes.net/server/console).
+3. You will be redirected to your server's [Console](https://client.falixnodes.net/server/console).
 In the top navigation bar, hover over "Manage" then navigate to the [File Manager](https://client.falixnodes.net/server/filemanager?dir=/).

-4. Locate and open the "resource_packs" folder.
-You should notice two other folders called "chemistry" and "vanilla" within this folder.
-If so you are on the right track!
+4. Navigate to the `resource_packs` folder.
+You should notice two other folders called `chemistry` and `vanilla` within this folder.

-5. Click on "Choose Files", then select and upload the `.zip` resource pack.
+5. Press "Upload Files", then select and upload the `.zip` resource pack.

-6. Once the upload is complete, click on the 3 dots to the right of the uploaded `.zip` file.
-Then click "Unarchive".
+6. Once the upload is complete, press the 3 dots to the right of the uploaded `.zip` file.
+Then press "Unarchive".
 Once this process is completed, you may delete the `.zip` file as it is no longer needed.

-7. Navigate back to the [root directory](https://client.falixnodes.net/server/filemanager?dir=/) by clicking on the "Go Back" button at the top of your file list or by returning to the [File Manager](https://client.falixnodes.net/server/filemanager?dir=/).
+7. Navigate back to the [root directory](https://client.falixnodes.net/server/filemanager?dir=/) by clicking on the "Go Back" button at the top of your file list or by reopening the [File Manager](https://client.falixnodes.net/server/filemanager?dir=/).

-8. Locate and open the "worlds" folder, this is where all your world folder will be stored.
-Find and open your current world folder, this is often called `Bedrock level` unless changed.
+8. Navigate to the `worlds` folder, this is where all your worlds are stored.
+Navigate to your current world folder, this is often called `Bedrock level` unless changed.

-9. Click on "Create File" and name it as `world_resource_packs.json`.
+9. Press "Create File" and name it `world_resource_packs.json`.

-10. Open the newly created file and paste the following into it:
+10. Open the newly created file and paste the following:

     ```json
     [